SmingHub/Sming/samples/HttpServer_FirmwareUpload/README.rst

 About OtaUpgrade
 ----------------

-The OtaUpgrade component provides the :cpp:class:`OtaUpgradeStream` class which is hooked up to the web server to process a firmware upgrade file uploaded to the device.
+The OtaUpgrade component provides the :cpp:type:`OtaUpgradeStream` class which is hooked up to the web server to process a firmware upgrade file uploaded to the device.
 The component is also responsible for creating the upgrade files during the build